-Microscope is a laboratory instrument that is used to see an enlarged image of a small object which reveals the microscopic properties of that object which are not possible to see with a naked eye.
+A microscope is a laboratory instrument that is used to see an enlarged image of a small object which reveals the microscopic properties of that object which are not possible to see with the naked eye.

-Other types of microscopes used are Polarized microscope, Electron microscopes, Fluorescence microscope, Stereo-microscope, etc.
+Other types of microscopes used are Polarized microscopes, Electron microscopes, Fluorescence microscopes, Stereo-microscope, etc.

-A simple microscope is similar to a magnifying glass that uses a double convex lenses to form an erect and enlarged image of an object when placed within its focal length.
+A simple microscope is similar to a magnifying glass that uses a double convex lens to form an erect and enlarged image of an object when placed within its focal length.

 The image formed is virtual which means that the formed image cannot be projected on a screen.

 The first convex lens was invented by a Dutch person namely Antoine Van Leeuwenhoek in the 17th century and was also the first microscope ever created.
-The first simple microscope invented by him consisted of small single high powered converging lens to examine the small organisms of freshwater.
+The first simple microscope invented by him consisted of a small single high-powered converging lens to examine the small organisms of freshwater.

 Principle of Simple Microscope